 Link to the study (English): 2019 Workplace Learning Report

-4 Messages to Educators
+4 Messages to Further Education Providers

 Tip from the study: Use your budget specifically for online methods.

-2. The Challenge: Identifying lacking competencies.
+2. The Challenge: Identifying a lack of competencies.

 Tip from the study: Soft skills should be promoted more than ever.